ucb-bar/hammer-synopsys-plugins/README.md

 * Extensibility is enabled by passing a file to the icv command with `-clf`.
 This file contains additional command line arguments, and is generated in the `generate_<drc/lvs>_args_file` step (can be overridden).
 * Decks are included using the `generate_<drc/lvs>_run_file` step (can be overridden with additional ICV method calls).
 * Results/violations are generated in a format readable by VUE (interactive violation browser) using the `-vue` option.
-* Layout is viewed using IC WorkBench Edit/View Plus (ICWBEV).
+* Layout is viewed using IC Validator Workbench (ICVBV).
 It can communicate with VUE to generate violation markers by opening up a socket to ICV.
-The socket number can range between 1000 and 65535 (selectable by `<drc/lvs>.icv.icwbev_port`.
-Running the `generated_scripts/view_<drc/lvs>` script will handle this automatically, by starting ICWBEV, opening the port, waiting for it to be listening, and then starting VUE.
+The socket number can range between 1000 and 65535 (selectable by `<drc/lvs>.icv.icvwb_port`.
+Running the `generated_scripts/view_<drc/lvs>` script will handle this automatically, by starting ICVWB, opening the port, waiting for it to be listening, and then starting VUE.
-* ICWBEV layer mapping can be specified in `synopsys.layerprops` key.
+* ICVWB layer mapping can be specified in `synopsys.layerprops` key.
 Tested with:
 * hammer-intech22-plugin